eclipse-openj9/openj9-docs/docs/dump_javadump.md

 This section records information about native memory that is requested by using library functions such as `malloc()` and `mmap()`.
 Values are provided as a breakdown, per component, indicating the total number of bytes allocated and the number of native memory allocations.
-In the following example, 4,682,840 bytes of native memory are allocated (but not yet freed) to VM Classes, which corresponds to 141 allocations.
+In the following example, 4,682,840 bytes of native memory are allocated (but not yet freed) to VM Classes, which correspond to 141 allocations.

 ```
 NULL           ------------------------------------------------------------------------